Everything You Should Know Before Getting A Dermal Piercing

 PSA to all weak-stomached readers: skip this paragraph.
 First, a professional piercer will sterilise the area and then use either a dermal punch on to remove a small tube of flesh, or a needle to make an L-shaped pouch, then, using dermal forceps, an anchor with either a footed or round base is inserted into the area.
 That's how a transdermal implant is done.

-What is a dermal piercing anchor?
+What does a dermal piercing really feel like?

 How long does a dermal piercing last?